 What are five whys?

-This interrogative technique was invented in Japan in the 1930s by Sakichi Toyoda who used it within the Toyota Motor Corporation.
-It is an important component of problem-solving training.
-The Toyota company still uses this technique for problem-solving as do a plethora of other companies.
+This interrogative technique was invented in Japan in the 1930s by Sakichi Toyoda, who used it within the Toyota Motor Corporation.

-What is the use of the five whys?
+What is the five whys method used for?

-As mentioned before, the five whys technique is a problem-solving tactic, used to improve the quality of the product and to solve issues that don’t have an immediate or an obvious cause.
-This technique performs efficiently with problems that have simple or moderate difficulty.
-For example our landing page CTA isn’t converting, why?
+The five reasons technique is a problem-solving tactic used to improve the product’s quality and solve issues that don’t have an immediate or apparent cause.
+This technique performs efficiently with problems that have moderate or straightforward difficulty.
+For example, our landing page CTA isn’t converting.
+Why?

-However, they cannot be used on complicated or difficult problems.
-That’s because many different parts need to be assessed when it comes to complex issues.
-Moreover, there might be more than one cause for the surface issue and have a lot of branches to be explored.
-Thus, it can cause a lot of inconvenience with difficult problems.
+Moreover, there might be more than one cause for the surface issue, and have a lot of branches to be explored.
+Thus, it can cause a lot of inconvenience with complex problems.

-Alternate techniques like cause and effect analysis can be used instead to solve such problems.
+You can use alternative techniques like cause and effect analysis instead to solve such problems.

 How to conduct the five whys exercise?

 Some of the steps to exercise the five whys are as follows:

 The problem-solving process starts with establishing rapport with the problem and familiarizing oneself with the product and the affected parts.